Zimmerman, Fedde power Nationals to 8-2 victory over Marlins

 Juan Soto had three hits, an RBI and a walk for Washington, and Keibert Ruiz had three hits.

+“I really liked our approach tonight.
+We didn’t expand the zone very much,” Nationals bench coach Tim Bogar said.
+“We swung at some very good pitches.
+I liked the patience, especially big situations.
+Not trying to do too much.”

+Bogar managed the club in place of Dave Martinez, who had a medical procedure earlier in the day.

 Lewin Diaz homered twice for the Marlins and is 5 for 10 with four runs scored in his last three games.
+Recalled from Triple-A Jacksonville on Sept.
+8, the 23-year-old rookie is hitting .190 for the season.

+“Anytime you see a game like this it shows you what he can be,” manager Don Mattingly said.
+“We knew we were going to get extended at-bats for Lewin, and it’s a chance for him to show he can you consistent good at-bats.”

 Miami starter Jesus Luzardo (5-8), drafted by the Nationals in 2016, allowed four runs on seven hits and was lifted after 4 1/3 innings.

-Zimmerman’s 14th homer of the season, a blast into the upper deck in right-center, gave the Nationals a 1-0 lead in the second.
+Zimmerman’s 14th homer of the season, an opposite-field blast into the upper deck in right-center, gave the Nationals a 1-0 lead in the second.

+“I felt like I could get him with the fastball,” Luzardo said.
+“I just missed my spot and left it up for him.”

 Washington led 4-1 before Diaz’s second home run cut it to 4-2 in the seventh.

 The Nationals pulled away with a four-run eighth that included two bases-loaded walks.